 Dinner for Two: Skillet Chicken Parmesan

-This is the sort of food that cures the January blues.
+This skillet chicken parmesan is the sort of food that cures the January blues.

 This skillet chicken parmesan was it.

-With a recipe like this every step is important, so try to follow it to a T. You start with two 4-6 oz chicken breasts that have been pounded thin — I did this myself, but your butcher can do it if need be.
+With a recipe like this every step is important, so try to follow it to a T. You start with two 4-6 oz chicken breasts, pounded thin — I did this myself, but your butcher can do it if need be.
 Dredge each breast in a whisked egg, then generously coat with breadcrumbs.
-Traditional recipes use flour prior to the egg bath, as well as add sharp cheese to the breadcrumbs.
-But I decided to skip both of these steps, seeing as doing so felt counterproductive to my “lightened-up” goals.
+Traditional recipes use flour prior to the egg bath, as well as sharp cheese in the breadcrumbs.
+But I decided to skip both, seeing as doing so felt counterproductive to my “lightened-up” goals.
 Luckily, neither was missed one bit.

-While you coat the chicken be sure to pre-heat the oven with a cast iron skillet inside.
+While you dress the cutlets pre-heat the oven with a cast iron skillet inside.
 When you’re ready, coat the bottom of the skillet with a few teaspoons of olive oil, then add in the breaded chicken.
 Bake for 30 minutes, turning midway so that each cutlet is golden on either side.
 Once cooked, lastly smother with sauce and cheese, and before you know it you’re swimming in comfort food heaven.

-Saying this is restaurant-quality is a pretty cocky statement to make, but I’m doing it anyway.
-The flavor, texture, and aroma are exactly what you’d expect of an old-school red sauce joint, and since I’m Italian I’m allowed to say that.
-As written I’ve obviously called for homemade sauce, but if you must you jarred sauce, I suppose it’s okay.
-I also suggest using the freshest full-fat mozzarella, because if you’re going to eat cheese, eat cheese, ya know?
+Saying this chicken parmesan is restaurant-quality is a pretty cocky statement to make, but I’m doing it anyway.
+The flavor, texture, and aroma are exactly what you’d expect of an old-school red sauce joint.
+And since I’m Italian, I’m allowed to say that.
+As written I’ve obviously called for homemade sauce, but if you have to use the jarred stuff, so be it.
+I also suggest using the freshest full-fat mozzarella you can find, because if you’re going to eat cheese, eat cheese, ya know?